dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-SEE YOURSELF IN A LONELY BIG-CITY FRAME

-Copy the prompt below and CREATE YOUR OWN PHOTO LIKE THIS  with Nano Banana Pro

-Bookmark  this now and recreate this with your selfie later.

-How to:
- 1) Download the Gemini app from the Play Store or App Store.
- 2) Open the app and tap on the " Create image" button.
- 3) Tap the + icon, click Gallery, and select a photo of yourself.
-   > Note: For best results, use a photo where your face fills about 70% of the screen.
- 4) Go to the @NanoBanana_Labs page, pick a photo you like, and copy the text prompt from that photo's description.
- 5) Return to the Gemini app and paste that text into the "Describe your image" box.
- Tap the rocket symbol  in the bottom right corner to generate your image.

-Follow @NanoBanana_labs for daily AI glow-ups & viral prompts  .
-Power of artificial intelligence, discover with nano banana pro

-Prompt
-Wong Kar-wai Style Cinematic Portrait
 A photorealistic, cinematic portrait in the style of Wong Kar-wai, using the uploaded image as a face reference.
 Emphasize the jawline and neck to be sharp, almost sculptural, while maintaining the original facial features and identity.
 Pose: Sitting, head leaning against the window, hands resting on the edge, eyes gazing wistfully at the streetlights.
 Setting: Inside an old taxi with faded leather seats.